namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/13/25
+- Hoping to spent time setting up the new computer
+- Then will likely pick up NC-145

 ### 2/12/25
-- Hoping to demo the changes after this meeting
-- No meetings so hoping I can get the unit tests done
+- Continued work on unit tests for NC-5
+- With help from Joelle and Sean, got that completed
+- PR just needs one more approval and it'll be ready for testing

 ### 2/11/25
 - Created a PR for NC-5